gelever/GAUSS/doc/CONTRIBUTING.md

 * Each class receives its own file, with an exception for multiple tiny highly-related classes
 * Each file has the same name as the class.
 * The body of a function should fit onto your screen.
 If it doesn't, split it up into subfunctions.
 * We use 4 space indent (no tabs) and Allman or BSD style braces, as enforced by `make style`.
-See smoothg.astylerc for details.
+See GAUSS.astylerc for details.

 ## Documentation conventions